Ban Francisco: Reaction to the San Francisco Flavour Ban

 The American Lung Association was one health organization that welcomed the ban.

-"San Francisco's youth are routinely bombarded with advertising for flavored tobacco and e-cigarettes every time they walk into a neighborhood convenience store.
-It's clear that these products with candy themes and colorful packaging are geared towards teens," a spokesperson said.
+"San Francisco's youth are routinely bombarded with advertising for flavoured tobacco and e-cigarettes every time they walk into a neighbourhood convenience store.
+It's clear that these products with candy themes and colourful packaging are geared towards teens," a spokesperson said.

 ‘Embolden other cities and states’